Are you a new or returning student for FTCC’s Fall semester?

 Automotive Service Exam (ASE)

 Auto technicians and other professionals who want to become ASE certified can take one or more of ASE’s 40+ exams.
 The exams are grouped into specialties such as automobiles, medium and heavy truck, truck equipment, school bus, collision repair and more.
 Many employers require ASE certifications.
-The test is offered in a computer-based for
+The test is offered in a computer-based format.

 Reinforced Instruction for Student Excellence (RISE)